 This shop house, turned short stay for holiday makers, has 2 floors.
 The second floor has 2 bedrooms with 2 bathrooms, a private balcony, and a cosy reading room that separates the rooms.
 It sleeps 5 comfortably, with a day bed in the largest room.

 Downstairs, you’ll find the living room, it’s tempting to just blast the aircon after a hot walk in town.
 Theres a flat screen tv mounted on the wall and a dvd player to play your favourite movies.
 Most guests will bring their own cables to watch their favourites.
 Wifi is strong throughout the whole house, so its good to catch up with folks at home and share the wonders of the day.

-Families love our kitchen space, complete with dining table for 6, a cooker, newly purchased fridge, microwave to heat up left overs and a neat little electric kettle.
+Families will love the kitchen space, complete with dining table for 6, a cooker, newly purchased fridge, microwave to heat up left overs and a neat little electric kettle.
 Other necessaties include plates, pots and pans, cutleries, and mugs and such.
 You’re all set for a cosy holiday with family or friends!

 Booking Elephant’s House is easy .
 Discover Penang independently, at your own pace, and don’t forget to experience our street food and talk to the locals.
 Most of us love a chat.

 “Bibichun does not believe in academic achievement.
 Shunning the studiousness of an engineering & graphic design student, he instead begins his artistic endeavors with chalk doodles.
 He credits who he is today to everyone he has met and befriended, artists & non-artists.
 Bibichun has participated in group shows and festivals around the world including, Urban Folklore (Kunstraum, Innsburk), Weapon of Mass Change, G40 (Art Whino, Maryland) and Beyond Pressure Contemporary Art Festival (Yangon).”